What Can We Do To Keep Our RVs Black Water Holding Tank From Clogging Up?

 Keep Your RV’s Black Water Tank From Clogging Up

 Is there any way to fix this?
 Would the water jets installed in the tank help?
-I have a wand jet that I attach to a water hose and feed it down thru the bowl.
+I have a wand jet that I attach to a water hose and feed it down through the bowl.
 That usually gets it done.
 I make sure the valve stays closed until I am ready to dump it.

 This is very bad especially when we have quite a few people camping with us.
 I am short of asking everyone not to flush toilet paper but that would create yet another problem.